dwharper77/Fun-side-projects/Jump_Tool/README.md

 - Ensure that the screen resolution and game window positions match the coordinates used in the script.
 - The script includes delays (`time.sleep()`) to account for loading times.
 Adjust these values if necessary.
+- I used mouse_coordinates.py tool I wrote (also included in this repository) to get the coordinates from my screen for this automation

 ## License